Automattic/wp-calypso/packages/calypso-build/README.md

 	}
 ```

+The impact of this option is twofold:

-This will make Webpack use `wordpress-external-dependencies-plugin` to infer NPM packages that are commonly used by Gutenberg blocks (anything in the `@wordpress/` scope, `lodash`, React, jQuery, etc) from the source files it bundles, and produce a `.deps.json` file containing an array of those dependencies for use with `wp_enqueue_script`.
+1. It will make Webpack use `wordpress-external-dependencies-plugin` to infer NPM packages that are commonly used by Gutenberg blocks (anything in the `@wordpress/` scope, `lodash`, React, jQuery, etc) from the source files it bundles, and produce a `.deps.json` file containing an array of those dependencies for use with `wp_enqueue_script`.
 For more information, see `wordpress-external-dependencies-plugin`'s [docs](../wordpress-external-dependencies-plugin/README.md).

+2. It will transpile JSX to [`@wordpress/element`](https://www.npmjs.com/package/@wordpress/element) rather than React components.
+This is also required for Gutenberg blocks.

 ## Advanced Usage: Use own Webpack Config